-monitoring as the important tools for fighting crime.
+Our model takes societal norms as given, but policies to alter such attitudes provide a potentially potent strategy for controlling crime.
+Previous economic models have viewed punishments and Gang Behavior, Law Enforcement and community Values 191 monitoring as the important tools for fighting crime.
+This model points out that there are additional tools for fighting crime: policies monitoring as the important tools for fighting crime.
+This model points out that there are additional tools for fighting crime.
 This model points out that there are additional tools for fighting crime: policies that affect community willingness to report crimes, community norms for fairness of punishment, and community tolerance for crime will also influence crime.
-Expenditures directed at altering these other variables that enter our model may prove more costeffective than direct expenditures on monitoring or longer jail sentences.
-These conclusions will come as no surprise to sociologists nor, perhaps, to the authorities who deal with crime on a day-to-day basis, but they may be very important for public policymakers, who need to understand why bricks and sticks may be self-defeating.
+Expenditures directed at altering these other variables that enter our model may prove more cost- effective than direct expenditures on monitoring or longer jail sentences.
+These conclusions will come as no surprise to sociologists nor, perhaps, to the authorities who deal with crime on a day-to-day basis, but they may be very important for public policyrnakers, who need to understand why bricks and sticks may be self-defeating.